sebastianknopf/UIC-tlb-interpreter/README.md

 }
 ```

-Take a look into JSON schema [uic-tlb-interpreter.json](uic-tlb-interpreter.json) to see how a interpreter definition must look like and examples in [samples directory](/samples) for reference.
+Take a look into JSON schema [uic-tlb-interpreter.json](uic-tlb-interpreter.json) to see how a interpreter definition must look like.
+The [interpreters directory](/interpreters) contains all known and running interpreters.
+Some example tickets can be found in [samples directory](/samples) for reference.

-## Result Types
+### Result Types
 Currently, the interpreter supports following result types:

 - productName